Mapleshade20/mcsr-log/README.md

 ## What does it do?

-It collects speedrunigt records of your completed runs, and output to a CSV file under MultiMC/instances.
+It collects speedrunigt records of your completed runs, and output them to a CSV file under MultiMC/instances.

 ## Todos